jameshansen/JustShowMe/README.md

 The GUI's **Mode** (saved to the ini) chooses what happens to each acted-on person:

-- **Blur Faces** — blur the padded face box.
+- **Blur Faces** - blur the padded face box.
-- **Blur Person** — blur a whole-person region anchored on the face (~3 face-widths wide by default, from a face-height above the head down to the bottom of the frame).
+- **Blur Person** - blur a whole-person region anchored on the face (~3 face-widths wide by default, from a face-height above the head down to the bottom of the frame).
 Since the face is the only part we can *identify*, the body is estimated from it rather than detected separately.
-It deliberately over-blurs a generous rectangle — for a privacy tool, covering too much is the safe error.
+It deliberately over-blurs a generous rectangle - for a privacy tool, covering too much is the safe error.
 A **Body zone size** slider scales it (up to 10 face-widths).
-- **Smart Fill Person** — *erase* the person: replace their whole-person region with the background from a few seconds ago.
+- **Smart Fill Person** - *erase* the person: replace their whole-person region with the background from a few seconds ago.
 A **Smart fill: go back** slider sets how far back (default 1 s).
-Designed for the "someone walks into shot" case — a second ago that space was empty, so they vanish into the real background.
+Designed for the "someone walks into shot" case - a second ago that space was empty, so they vanish into the real background.

 Each allowed person's region is a **safe zone**: their original pixels are snapshotted before the others are obscured and painted back afterwards, so a neighbour's larger rectangle can't bleed over and obscure someone you chose to keep visible.
-(With rectangles this is imperfect — a hidden person directly behind an allowed one can show through the safe zone; per-pixel masks would resolve it.)
+(With rectangles this is imperfect - a hidden person directly behind an allowed one can show through the safe zone; per-pixel masks would resolve it.)

 **How Smart Fill works:** the filter keeps a short rolling buffer of recent *clean* frames (full frames, up to ~6 s).
 To erase someone it copies their region from the buffered frame `go-back` seconds old.
 If the buffer isn't that deep yet (just switched on), it falls back to blurring so no one is left exposed.

-### The allowed list — locked faces
+### The Exclusion List - locked faces

 When you **Add Face**, the chosen person is *locked*: the snapshots and embeddings captured at that moment are frozen and never overwritten by later frames or similar-looking people, and the same person can't be added twice.
 The Edit dialog shows the locked frames.
 The list is saved on exit to one file per face under `%ProgramData%\JustShowMe\facelist\` and restored on launch, so your allowed people persist across runs (removed faces are pruned).
 Blur/erase decisions are made against those locked embeddings, so "allowed" stays stable even as the live video changes.